kwilkos/cxf/distribution/src/main/release/samples/hello_world_https/README.txt

-Building and running the demo using ant
+Building and running the demo using Ant
 ---------------------------------------

-From the samples/hello_world_https directory, the ant build script can be used to build demo.
+From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
+The server target automatically builds the demo.

 Using either UNIX or Windows:

-  ant build
+  ant server

-To remove the code generated from the WSDL file and the .class files, run:
+To remove the code generated from the WSDL file and the .class files, run "ant clean".

-  ant clean

 The demo illustrates how authentication can be achieved through